MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migration-setup.md

 ## Troubleshoot and fix problems

-If you have any problems during setup, refer to the [Cloud migration troubleshooting documentation for Business Central](/troubleshoot/dynamics-365/business-central/welcome-business-central).
+If you have any problems during setup, refer to the [Cloud migration troubleshooting documentation for Business Central](/troubleshoot/dynamics-365/business-central/welcome-business-central) in Microsoft troubleshooting documentation.

 ## Next steps